r4ds/bookclub-prob4ds/README.md

 # R4DS Introduction to Probability for Data Science Book Club

-ALSO CONFIRM THE MEETING TIME INFO BELOW AND DELETE THIS SENTENCE.

 Welcome to the R4DS Introduction to Probability for Data Science Book Club!

 We are working together to read [_Introduction to Probability for Data Science_](https://probability4datascience.com/) by Stanley H. Chan (Michigan Publishing, copyright 2021, [978-1-60785-746-4](https://www.amazon.com/Introduction-Probability-Data-Science-Stanley/dp/1607857464/)).